virtualmin/virtualmin.com/content/docs/Installation/manual.md

 #### MySQL

-If you plan to use MySQL, or any of the **Install Scripts** in Virtualmin Professional that rely on MySQL, it should be installed, and accessible to `localhost`.
+If you plan to use MySQL, or any of the **Web Apps** in Virtualmin Professional that rely on MySQL, it should be installed, and accessible to `localhost`.
 The _root_ account should have a password set.
 Once Webmin is installed, you will need to configure the MySQL module to know the _root_ MySQL password.

 {{< alert warning exclamation-triangle "" "Virtualmin does not require MySQL, and no Virtualmin-related user data is stored in MySQL.
 If you've read setup guides on the web for virtual mail hosting that require MySQL, we strongly recommend you ignore them.
 This is a very common source of confusion for new users, and there's simply no reason to introduce the complexity of this kind of deployment." >}}

 #### PostgreSQL

-If you plan to use PostgreSQL or any of the Install Scripts in Virtualmin Professional that rely on PostgreSQL, it should be installed, and accessible to `localhost`.
+If you plan to use PostgreSQL or any of the Web Apps in Virtualmin Professional that rely on PostgreSQL, it should be installed, and accessible to `localhost`.

 #### SASL